Ed Madden (professor): Chapbooks

-Activist
+Activism

 Madden has been Secretary, Vice President, and President of the South Carolina Gay and Lesbian Pride Movement.
 He has written numerous editorials advocating gay liberation in local and national newspapers.
 He is also the executive producer of Rainbow Radio: The REAL Gay Agenda, a South Carolina-based, gay-themed radio talk show that is broadcast Sundays at 10 a.m. in Columbia, South Carolina on Air America, WOIC-AM 1230.
 This project culminated in the book Out Loud: The Best of Rainbow Radio, a collection and joint project with fellow activist Candace Chellew-Hodge.
 This book was chosen by the University of South Carolina's Upstate campus as a common reader for their first-year experience.
 This led the South Carolina House of Representatives to cut funds to that school in what some called an act of censorship.